 TIP: Often group structures give rise to multiple EMDG applications.

-The legislation and enforceable guidelines have evolved over 41 years, and are complex, so it is worth seeking professional advice.
-We provide a full service for the entire process to maximise your cash rebate.
+We provide a full service for the entire process to maximise your grant.

-On the best approach for your business to access EMDG.
+On the best approach for your business to access EMDG, including Tier selection.

 Identify the key documents needed and prepare a quality application.